ibrasec/fluentd_config/README.md

 ### How to use
 - Download the contents of this repository on your /etc/fluent directory
+- You will need to install three fluentd/tdagent plugins
+    - fluent-plugin-elasticsearch
+    - fluent-plugin-grok-parser
+    - fluent-plugin-rewrite-tag-filter

 **Note:**
 make sure to backup fluent.conf file if you already have one in your directory otherwise it might be overwritten.